 Sometimes when we return to a draft, we find it difficult to follow our prose.
-Perhaps the argument feels jumbled, the logical flow is off, or the explanation and analysis of key terms and theory feel vague, circular, even off-topic.
+Perhaps the Argument feels jumbled, the logical sequence is off, or the explanation and analysis of Key Terms and theory feel vague, circular, even off-topic.
 We can try to fix these problems by restructuring paragraphs, recasting sentences, and reverse outlining sections, but sometimes these fixes are ineffective.
 A 20-minute free write, which can be applied to a variety of revision needs, asks us to take a step back and explain to ourselves what we are trying to say.

-You can use a free write to clarify your literature review, the argument of your paper, or even of a section.
+Writing is a form of thinking.
+By setting aside uninterrupted time to write without the constrictions of crafting elegant prose or well-constructed paragraphs, a writer is allowing themselves the time and space to think.
+You can use a free write to clarify your literature review, methodology, and the argument of your paper or section.
 You can also use it to explain the theory undergirding your paper.
 The exercise below offers a structured method for doing so.

 - If the purpose of the free write is to capture your argumentative relationship to other scholars, it often helps to start with an account of what the other person says before turning to your response.